Intrapersonal Dynamics

 Insecurity emerges from the gap between who you are and who you think you need to for others to accept you.
 That gap is created by several forces.

 Most significantly, ego.
-Ego constructs a narrative about who you should be.
+Ego constructs a narrative about who it thinks you should be.
 It builds an idealized self: the version of you that would be worthy, impressive, and safe from rejection.
 This ideal is assembled from cultural messages, comparisons to others, past feedback, and internalized standards you’ve absorbed without questioning.
 Ego then measures your actual self against this ideal and finds you lacking.

 The wider the gap between the idealized self and the actual self, the deeper the insecurity.
 If you believe you should be effortlessly confident, charismatic, and successful, but you’re anxious, awkward, and struggling, ego registers this as failure.
-Insecurity isn’t about who you are, it’s about the distance between who you are and who ego insists you must be.
+Insecurity isn’t about who you are, it’s about the distance between who you are and who ego insists you should or must be.

 Third, past experiences create expectations.
 If you were criticized, rejected, or dismissed repeatedly, especially early in life, your brain learns to expect it.
 Insecurity becomes a protective mechanism: if you assume you’re inadequate, rejection won’t catch you off guard.
 But this “protection” becomes self fulfilling.
 You act from insecurity, which makes others respond negatively, which confirms your insecurity.

 Fourth, comparison.
 You compare your internal experience (messy, uncertain, full of doubt) to the external presentation of others (curated, confident, seemingly effortless).
 You see their highlight reel and compare it to your behind-the-scenes footage.
 Naturally, you come up short.
-The comparison is rigged, but insecurity treats it as evidence.
+The comparison is clearly rigged, but insecurity treats it as evidence.

 Insecurity is ego attempting to protect you from rejection by pre-rejecting yourself.
 If you believe you’re inadequate before anyone else can judge you, the judgment won’t hurt as much.
 Except it does.
 And you carry it everywhere.